+Educators assure that the social context for learning incorporates the OT Department's core values with the OT Code of Ethics (AOTA, 2020) to intentionally create a welcoming, inclusive, and safe learning space.
 The context of learning should encompass a variety of learning activities to address both the needs of the learner and the learning outcomes.
-The best learning opportunities are those that provide authentic experiences to promote active engagement in higher order thinking and problem solving to prepare students for self-authorship (Boyt Schell & Schell, 2008; Hooper 2010; Merriam et al., 2007a).
+The best learning opportunities are those that provide experiences in authentic physical contexts (e.g. classroom, laboratories, community) to promote active engagement in higher order thinking and problem solving to prepare students for self-authorship (Boyt Schell & Schell, 2008; Dewey, 1938; Hooper 2010; Merriam et al., 2007a).
 Students are likely to learn more when they learn in collaboration with a community of learners (Boyt Schell & Schell, 2008).
 Collaborative learning enhances cooperation, discourse, teamwork, and heightens the individual's learning through self-reflection (Boyt Schell & Schell, 2008).
-The community of learners takes equal responsibility to create a positive climate for learning.
+The community of learners takes equal responsibility to create a safe, yet challenging, climate for learning (Maslow, 1962).
 Assessment and feedback are fostered through a supportive environment and enable understanding of what learners bring to the classroom and aid in adjusting the context to promote effective learning (Angelo & Cross, 1993).